Chipozi zhuan

-Chipozi zhuan (癡婆子傳 (痴婆子传, Chīpózi zhuàn)), translated into English as The Story of the Foolish Woman, Biography of a Foolish Woman or A Tale of an Infatuated Woman, is a Chinese erotic novella written in the Ming dynasty.
+Chipozi zhuan (癡婆子傳 (痴婆子传, Chīpózi zhuàn)), translated into English as The Story of the Foolish Woman, Biography of a Foolish Woman or A Tale of an Infatuated Woman, is a Chinese erotic novella written in the mid to late 16th-century during the Ming dynasty.

 Plot

-Told through first-person narration, the novella recounts the sexual exploits of a septuagenarian named Shangguan E'Nuo (上官阿娜; "Graceful"), who at various points in her life has sex with twelve men including her cousin, her male servants, her husband, her two brothers-in-law, her father-in-law, as well as a pair of Buddhist monks; after being expelled from her husband's residence at age 39, she becomes a pariah and claims to have not had sex for three decades.
+Told through first-person narration, the novella recounts the sexual exploits of a septuagenarian named Shangguan E'Nuo (上官阿娜; "Graceful"), who at various points in her life has sex with numerous men including her cousin, her male servants, her husband, her two brothers-in-law (her husband's brothers), her father-in-law, a pair of Buddhist monks, her younger sister's husband (another brother-in-law) and an opera performer.
+At the age of 39, she met Gu Deyin, her son's new tutor, and soon fell in love with him.
+However, her "misdeeds" with the young man were exposed to her husband by her brothers-in-law and father-in-law (as well as by the various men around her who had sexual relations with her for many years).
+After being expelled from her husband's residence, she becomes a pariah and claims to have not had sex for three decades.